robisim74/qwik-speak/README.md

 });
 ```
 The translation data of the additional languages are preloaded along with the current language.
 They can be used as a fallback for missing values by implementing `handleMissingTranslation$`, or for multilingual pages.

+## Extraction of translations
+To extract translations directly from the components, a command is available that automatically generates the files with the keys and default values.

+See [Qwik Speak Extract](./tools/extract.md) for more information on how to use it.

 ## Production
 You have three solutions: